-Within the first month of enrollment, the Coach should reach out to the young person's parent(s)/foster parent(s) and have an inperson meeting.
-Ideally, the young person is present to create a circle of support.
+Within the first month of enrollment, the Coach should try to connect with the family in person.
+Ideally, the MAAP or Close to Home staff are present as well, along with the young person, to create a circle of support.